As our Thanksgiving is nearing, my mind is already at work on bringing colorful and delicious dishes to our Thanksgiving table.

 - 5 mins prep

 - 10 mins cook

 4 cups (about 1 1/3 12-ounces package cranberries

 1 cup golden raisins

 1 tablespoon grated orange peel

-Combine all ingredients in heavy large saucepan.
+Combine all ingredients in a heavy large saucepan.
 Stir over medium heat until sugar dissolves.
-Increase heat, cover and boil cranberries pop, stirring occasionally, about 8 minutes.
-Transfer the mixture to a bowl, Cover and refrigerate until cold (mixture will thickens as it cools)
+Increase heat, cover, and boil cranberries pop, stirring occasionally about 8 minutes.
+Transfer the mixture to a bowl, cover, and refrigerate until cold (mixture will thicken as it cools)